nccgroup/Sniffle/README.md

 ### Obtaining DSLite

-DSLite is TI's command line proramming and debug server tool for XDS110 debuggers.
+DSLite is TI's command line programming and debug server tool for XDS110 debuggers.
 The CC26xx and CC13xx Launchpad boards both include XDS110 debuggers.
 Unfortunately, TI does not provide a standalone command line DSLite download.
 The easiest way to obtain DSLite is to install [UniFlash](http://processors.wiki.ti.com/index.php/Category:CCS_UniFlash)